SFU-CMPT-201/a1-pub/README.md

 From now on, we will assume that you know how to use the command-line interface.
 This means that we will not spell out the commands that you need to use.
-For example, we will just state that you need to be in a certain directory instead of telling you what to enter, or that you need to clone a repo instead of telling you which `git` commands to use.
+For example, we will just state that you need to be in a certain directory instead of telling you what to enter, or that you need to clone a repo instead of telling you which Git commands to use.
 You may still feel that you are not comfortable with the command-line interface.
 As mentioned previously, open a cheat sheet in your browser and keep looking up the commands throughout the semester.
 You will be very comfortable with the command-line interface by the end of the semester.